 If you choose to go the mail route for your company to recruit real estate agents, don’t forget you have to use a stamp (you know, that thing that goes in the top corner).
 But really, don’t underestimate the power of actual mail.
 A U.S. Postal Service survey shows 98% of people open their mail daily.
 You receive a lot less of it these days with e-bills and email ads, so they are much less likely to skip over it.
 Pair an increased chance of exposure and awesome content to warrant interest, and you might be onto something.

 You’ve Got E-Mail

 On the other hand, email has its own perks aside from avoiding postage.
 It’s quick, traceable, and you can include other cool things.
 For example- personalized videos, attachments, and links to really drive home your message in your sample real estate recruiting letters.
-This allows the recipient to show immediate interest by clicking on something within the email and being directed to your real estate agent recruitment site or social media pages.
+This allows the recipient to show immediate interest by clicking on something within the realtor recruiting emails and being directed to your real estate agent recruitment site or social media pages.
 For regular mail, they would have to navigate to your site on their own time, which could be immediately, but is most likely going to be a little later (or never).